GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Lurching Departed.md

 -----

-***Creating an Edacious Corpse***: It is possible for one to use the Animate spell to create an edacious from the corpse of one who starved to death if it is cast as a 2nd tier or greater.
-On a critical success, the caster may modify how many rounds it will require to animate by an amount up to the points of success.
+***Creating a Lurching Departed***: It is possible for one to use the Animate spell to create a lurching departed from a corpse, regardless of its condition, if it is cast as a 2nd tier or greater.
+On a critical success, the lurching dead will not be aggressive to its creator and can even be dissuaded from attacking something by its creator or given a direction to move in, but this only lasts for either 1d4-1 hours per point of success.
 On a critical failure, the corpse is animated- but seeks the destruction of the one that created it.
 It instinctively knows if a creature it perceives is its creator.
-Once its creator is dead and it has tasted its flesh,if it was animated by a critical failure, it will cease to be animate about 2d20+30 minutes later.
-The corpse is fully animate 1d10+1d20 rounds after the spell completes.
+It is fully animate 1d6+4 rounds after the spell completes.

-Occasionally, one simply occurs if one starves to death.
-No magic needed.